The Kinematic Properties of Milky Way Stellar Halo Populations: The Purity of Populations of Interest

-Notably, when the eccentricity cuttoff is 0.7 the purity of the high-$\beta$ sample is only 0.59, with the completeness being 0.9.
+Notably, when the eccentricity cuttoff is 0.7 the purity of the high-$\beta$ sample is only 0.59, with the completeness being 0.91.
 This is a remarkable amount of confusion between these two samples.
 Recall that the high-$\beta$ purity of the entire fiducial sample is 0.5 by definition, and an eccentricity threshold of 0.7 does little to improve that.
-When the eccentricity cuttoff is increased to 0.9, the purity rises to 0.68 and the completeness is reduced to 0.66.
-Even at the largest value we consider for the eccentricity cuttoff, 0.99, the purity only reaches 0.8 (roughly in accordance with our variation of ellipses analysis in the previous section), and the completeness plummets to only 0.17.
-These results clearly indicate that care need be taken when separating high-$\beta$ and ergodic populations on the basis of eccentricity alone.
+When the eccentricity cuttoff is increased to 0.9, the purity rises to 0.7 and the completeness is reduced to 0.79.
+Even at the largest value we consider for the eccentricity cuttoff, 0.99, the purity only reaches 0.88 (roughly in accordance with our variation of ellipses analysis in the previous section), and the completeness is reduced to 0.49.
+Note that while this purity and completeness appear superior to those of the action diamond we are wary of advocating for a selection boundary at extreme eccentricity lest it be too specific to our models, but it may be indicative of a good option for certain analyses.
+Nonetheless these results clearly indicate that care need be taken when separating high-$\beta$ and ergodic populations on the basis of eccentricity alone.